quellhorst/lachesis-meteor/README.md

-# lachesis
+# Lachesis

-Automatically Pulls and Saves current bitcoin prices.
+Automatically fetches and saves current Bitcoin prices.
-High performance API is provided for fetching current price.
+A high performance API is provided for fetching current price.

 #### API